dylan-thinnes/math-parser/README.md

 # math-parser - The MathParse Haskell module

-A simple module based on the shunting yard algorithm for parsing mathematical expressions.
-It is capable of understanding arbitary binary and unary operators, considering right/left associativity and operator precedence.
+A simple module parsing & calculating results of integral mathematical expressions.
+It is capable of understanding arbitary binary and unary operators and considering right/left associativity and operator precedence.

-Currently, it only deals with integral mathematics.

 # Usage
 This package exports two root modules - Expr and MathParse.
 Please use Expr.